From a Bookselling Website to an E-commerce Giant – The Amazon Story

 4) Amazon Launchpad

-An innovation for the innovative.
+An innovation for innovative.
 Amazon Launchpad curates innovative, hard to find products in the market designed by startups, crowdfunding platforms and, incubators.
 The startups get a platform to sell their product and Amazon gets bigger with every product.
 Now that’s what we call sticking to your word!

 The Amazon Aesthetic